Know Your Zone (Evacuation Plan)

 Storm surge is the most deadly of hurricane hazards.
-The colored areas on the storm surge maps are vulnerable to storm surge.
 Storm surge is salt water flooding which rushes over coastal and river areas – near where the eye of the hurricane strikes – destroying homes and businesses.

 Hurricanes are categorized on a scale of one to five depending on the strength of the winds.
 Storm surge can reach seven feet above sea level in a category 1 hurricane to as much as 28 feet above sea level in a category 5 hurricane.

-Depending on the track and strength of a threatening hurricane, local officials may order one of five evacuation levels.
+Depending on the track and strength of a threatening hurricane, local officials may order one of three evacuation levels A, BC, or DE.
 These are called Hurricane Evacuation Categories.
-These levels correspond to the flooding that is likely to occur from the five categories of hurricanes.
+These levels correspond to the flooding that is likely to occur during a hurricane.

-If you live in a mobile home, manufactured home or recreational vehicle, you must evacuate for all evacuation levels regardless of where you are.
+If you live in a mobile home or recreational vehicle, you must evacuate for all evacuation levels regardless of where you are.
 These structures are extremely vulnerable to hurricane winds.

 Failure to obey an evacuation order is a violation of Florida law.

 - Know where you are going (family, friends, hotel/motel, public shelter).

 - Take a map showing two routes to reach your destination.

 - Notify family, friends, caregivers of your location.

 All bridges will be locked down when winds reach a sustained 39 miles per hour or a land evacuation is ordered.
 Before a complete lockdown, drawbridges will be raised on the hour for 15 minutes when boat traffic is present.